manishsde72/manipa87/readme.md

 ## Running it on your dev machine

-If you clone the repo on your developer machine, here are the steps to make it works:
+If you clone the repo on your developer machine, here are the steps to make it works:e

 - ```npm install``` -> this will install Webpack, some Azure Communication Services modules & the Azure Static Web App simulator & CLI
 - Rename *local.settings.sample.json* to *local.settings.json* and fill the 2 properties with the Azure Communication Services & CosmosDB connection strings you'll find in the Azure Portal